polk54/boogle/README.md

 # boogle
-Game board based off of Boggle
+Game board based off of Classic Boggle

-*Boggle is a registrated trademark of Hasbro, with whom this game board is not associated.
+*Boggle is a registrated trademark of Hasbro, with whom this game board is not associated.*